teddyaroca/Summer_2022_bioinformatics/README.md

 Each of you will be assigned a sequence cluster to study the distribution of strains.

 ## a.
-To build a phylogenetic tree
+Building a phylogenetic tree

 A phylogenetic tree is one of the best methods to represent evolutionary relationships between micro- and macro-organisms.
 This year, we will be building a phylogenetic tree using a core genome alignment (provided).